bonsai-rx/docs/articles/create-package.md

     ![Debugging the sine source](~/images/extensions-debugging.png)

-9. `BonsaiTemplates` also provides additional templates for creating other common Bonsai operator types.
-For instance, to add a `Transform`, navigate to the project folder and run:
+9. `Bonsai.Templates` also provides additional templates for creating other common Bonsai operator types.
+For instance, to add a `Transform`, navigate to the project folder in the terminal and run:

     ```cmd
     dotnet new bonsaitransform